samanvay13/taskmanager/README.md

+# React Task Manager App

+This is a simple Task Manager application built using React.
+The Task Manager allows users to add, remove, and mark tasks as completed.
+It provides a convenient interface for managing daily tasks or creating to-do lists.

 ## Website Link

 The live version of the quiz application can be accessed at [Task Manager](https://taskmanager-lemon.vercel.app/dashboard).

+## Features

+- **Add Tasks:** Users can easily add new tasks to their list by entering the task date and description and pressing the "Add Task" button.
+- **Remove Tasks:** Tasks can be removed individually by clicking on the delete icon next to each task.
+- **Mark as Completed:** Users can mark tasks as completed by clicking on the checkbox next to each task.
+Completed tasks are visually distinguished from active tasks.
+- **Responsive Design:** The application is designed to be responsive, ensuring a seamless user experience across various devices and screen sizes.

+## Technologies Used

+- React
+- HTML/CSS
+- JavaScript

 # Getting Started with Create React App